Specialist Speech & Language Therapist. Complementary Therapist. Enabler. Carer. Friend.

 - Assessment of AAC

 - Language Acquisition through Motor Planning (LAMP)

 - Various certificates related to the management of individual medical needs and emergency medication.

 - Understanding Sensory Processing Disorder

-- Mandatory NHS training to include Safeguarding L3 and GDPR.
+- Mandatory training to include Safeguarding L3 and GDPR.

 - Rainbow Kids Touch & Relaxation Therapy Instructor